-Yield assets: +4.6%

-- → In 2024, annual performance increased compared to 2023, with a notable improvement in the real estate sector during the second half of the year. - → This performance was bolstered by robust cash inflows from this asset class.

-Growth assets: +21.0%

-- → Strong performance in 2024, with a very significant contribution of US equities, particularly of the biggest and most influential tech companies ("Magnificent Seven") - → Low volatility, in line with the market

-Fixed-income assets: +4.5%

-- → Robust performance thanks to a flexible approach to interest rate sensitivity in a context of erratic evolution of long-term rates, and to a general spread compression in credit - → Interest rate volatility remains relatively high in a context of monetary policy uncertainty (notably in the US)
+A strong performance in 2024, with a very significant contribution from US equities, particularly of the biggest and nost influential tech companies ("Magnificent Seven").
+A tow volatility, in line with the market A context of erratic evolution of long-term rates, and to a general spread compression in credit.
+A Interest rate volatility remains relatively high in a context of monetary policy uncertainty (notably in the US).
+Yield assets: +4.6% → In 2024, annual performance increased compared to 2023, with a notable improvement in the real estate sector during the second half of the year → This performance was bolstered by robust cash inflows from this asset class 2024 a Allocation €9.5bn Yield assets 23.6% Operated by EDF Invest Fixed-income assets: +4.5% → Robust performance thanks to a flexible approach to interest rate sensitivity in a context of erratic evolution of long-term rates, and to a general spread compression in credit assets 35.2% Interest rate volatility remains relatively high in a context of Growth assets 41.1% ~~ contribution from US equities, particularly of the biggest and most influential tech companies ("Magnificent Seven") €14.2bn .3bn < ♪ [®] rate sensitivity in a context of erratic evolution of long-term rates, and to a general spread compression in credit → Interest rate volatility remains relatively high in a context of assets Growth assets